Ganesh-0509/ecommerce-recommendation-system/README.md

     4.Test script: Run the end-to-end flow to see recommendations in action!

-🛠️ Technologies Used
+### 🛠️ Technologies Used
-    Python 3.x
+    1.Python 3.x

-    SQLite
+    2.SQLite

-    Ollama AI
+    3.Ollama AI

-    Logging
+    4.Logging

-    Cosine Similarity
+    5.Cosine Similarity

-    Modular Python architecture
+    6.Modular Python architecture

-✨ Features
+### ✨ Features
-    Automatic embedding generation for products
+    1.Automatic embedding generation for products

-    Scalable architecture with agents (Product, Customer, Memory, Recommender)
+    2.Scalable architecture with agents (Product, Customer, Memory, Recommender)

-    Testable system with test_script.py
+    3.Testable system with test_script.py

-    Lightweight, fast, and easy to deploy
+    4.Lightweight, fast, and easy to deploy

-📄 License
+### 📄 License
-    This project is open-source and available under the MIT License.
+    5.This project is open-source and available under the MIT License.

-🤖 Author
+### 🤖 Author
-Your Name
+    Ganesh Kumar T
+    Vinothini T

 If you like this project, give it a ⭐️ and share!

-🙌 Contributions
+### 🙌 Contributions
     Contributions are welcome!
     Feel free to open issues or submit pull requests to improve the system.

----